Research August 2016 | Volume 124 | Issue 8

 Final Publication: 1 August 2016

 Note to readers with disabilities: EHP strives to ensure that all journal content is accessible to all readers.
 However, some figures and Supplemental Material published in EHP articles may not conform to 508 standards due to the complexity of the information being presented.
 If you need assistance accessing journal content, please contact email@example.com.
 Our staff will work with you to assess and meet your accessibility needs within 3 working days.

 - Supplemental Material PDF (3.7 MB)

 Note to readers with disabilities: EHP has provided a 508-conformant table of contents summarizing the Supplemental Material for this article (see below) so readers with disabilities may determine whether they wish to access the full, nonconformant Supplemental Material.
-If you need assistance accessing this or any other content on this site, please contact email@example.com.
+If you need assistance accessing journal content, please contact firstname.lastname@example.org.
 Our staff will work with you to assess and meet your accessibility needs within 3 working days.

 Supplemental Table of Contents PDF (141 KB)